 For comprehensive pathology with a personal touch, New England turns to University Pathologists.
 Our practice model is based on multi-specialty pathology, which enables us to bring highly specialized services to community hospitals and private practices.
-We are the only independent pathology group in the state of Rhode Island that is able to bill directly for our services.
 Working on-site at 8 hospitals and 2 free-standing practices in Connecticut, Rhode Island and Massachusetts, we’ve established close ties to the healthcare professionals who rely on us.
 This enables us to provide timely, leading-edge diagnostic services – both routine and highly specialized – along with one-on-one, pre- and post-analytical consultation on complex cases.
 We’re extremely proud of the close ties we’ve built with the hospitals located in the many communities we serve.
 University Pathologists strives to provide a personal touch.
 In fact, each of our pathologists works within their community’s primary healthcare facility, which makes them easier to reach for consultations – either by phone or in person.

 Our team of pathologists has been carefully selected for exceptional academic and clinical qualifications.
 Well-respected in their fields, our professionals are board-certified in anatomic and/or clinical pathology, with subspecialties that cover a broad set of needs: hematopathology, dermatopathology, uropathology, gastrointestinal pathology, cytopathology, breast and gynecologic pathology; oral pathology and surgical pathology.